 But one party has topped the pops with its initiative in managing to book one of the most populated English venues on the Costa – no, it’s not a fish and chip shop in Benidorm – try Iceland Supermarket in Javea.

-On Saturday 23rd April, the newly formed XD party will be setting up shop in the outside coffee area from until around to introduce themselves and invite questions and criticisms about the political management of Javea.
+On Saturday 23rd April, the newly formed XD party will be setting up shop in the outside coffee area from 10am until around midday to introduce themselves and invite questions and criticisms about the political management of Javea.

 Spanish party Leader Oscar Anton will be there together with other English, German and French speaking members.

 Providing it proves popular, the XD say they will make it a regular Saturday event up to the election time.
 If any other parties have acquired unusual venues to connect with the public, we would be interested to hear from you.